 |Construction||UV-stabilized polycarbonate and stainless steel bail wire|

 |Prop 65 Warning||WARNING: This product can expose you to chemicals including Bisphenol A (BPA), which is known to the State of California to cause birth defects or other reproductive harm.
 For more information go to http://www.P65Warnings.ca.gov.|

 Cleaning: Dirty bird feeders spread disease.
 We recommend cleaning your feeders weekly, or monthly at a minimum.
+Do not put your feeder in the dishwasher as the high temperatures can permanently damage the feeder parts.
 Clean your feeders outdoors with a large bucket, and always wear gloves when cleaning.
 Soak your feeder in a 9:1 solution of water and bleach for 15 minutes.
 Then use a bird feeder brush to scrub the feeder with dish soap and water.
 Refill when completely dry.

 2 Year Manufacturing Warranty: Register your product online here.
 Once you register, the Forever Promise covers all feeders, accessories and components from manufacturing and materials defects for 2 years or 24 months from date of purchase.
 Droll Yankees will repair or replace, at its discretion, any manufacturing defect in these products free of charge.
 The Forever Promise does not cover damage through normal wear and tear, weather, or bear, raccoon or other animal damage.

 Lifetime Squirrel-Damage Warranty: If your feeder is badly damaged by squirrels, to the extent that the effectiveness of the feeder is compromised, The Forever Promise also includes a lifetime warranty against squirrel-damage on all our products.

 No birds use this feeder.